LeenaShekhar/who-the-real-trump/README.md

-# Will the real Slim Shady please stand up?
+# Will the real Donald Trump please stand up?

 Following the work done by [David Robinson] (http://varianceexplained.org/r/trump-tweets/) on Text analysis of Trump's tweets, I decided to give it a try as well using Python.